-The number of young people being charged with offences has fallen in recent years.
-Taking into account changes in the population, the number of persons charged under the age of 30 has fallen by 31 per cent in the period 2007-2016.
+The number of young people being charged with offences has fallen over time.
+Taking into account changes in the population, the number of persons charged under the age of 30 has fallen by 35 per cent in the period 2007-2017.
 However, young people between the ages of 18 and 20 still have the highest rate, and this applies to both sexes.
-In 2016, almost 7 per cent of all 18-year-old men were charged with one or more offences.
-The corresponding share for 18-year-old women was less than 2 per cent.
+In 2017, approximately 6 per cent of all men in this age group were charged with one or more offences.
+The corresponding share for their female counterparts was around 1 per cent.